-These are the names that are making up the cabinet as of date,
+They are different ministers in Ghana holding different offices.
+These are the names that are making up the current ministers of Ghana and their positions:

 Trade and Industry

 Ken Ofori-Atta is the head of this government department.
-His deputies are Abena Osei Asare, Kwaku Kwarteng and Charles Adu Boahen.
+Abena Osei Asare, Kwaku Kwarteng and Charles Adu Boahen are Ken's deputy ministers in Ghana.

 The head of this government department is Dominic Nitiwul whereas his deputy is Derrick Oduro.